lssuamore/vrx_amore/README.md

 ```
 cd vrx_amore/
 ```
-Initialize and update submodules.
+Initialize and update submodules with the following two commands.
 If submodule commands don't work, delete empty folders and git clone the correct packages from github in their place.
-CURRENTLY, THERE ARE NO SUBMODULES AND THE NEXT TWO COMMANDS CAN BE SKIPPED.
 ```
 git submodule init
 ```
 ```
 git submodule update
 ```
+This step should be able to be skipped now!
 Step 3: Delete the devel and build folders from the vrx_amore repository downloaded to local machine through ```git clone```
 ```
 catkin_make
 ```